franciscoxavier04/pm-BIM/docs/user-guide/work-packages/work-package-relations-hierarchies/README.md

 You can select one of the following relations:

-- **New child** - This option let you create a new package and automatically add it as a child to the current (parent) work package.
+- **New child** - This option lets you create a new package and automatically adds it as a child to the current (parent) work package.

 - **Existing child** - This option allows you to add an existing work package as a child to the current (parent) work package.